-While some may argue that best views of Manhattan are found at the Top of the Rock or the Empire State Building’s observation deck, these views come at a price.
+While some may argue that best views in Manhattan are found at the Top of the Rock or the Empire State Building’s observation deck, these views come at a price.
 That’s why I’ve rounded up the best skyline views in New York City for free.

 The New York Pass – The most popular tourism pass for New York.
 It includes FREE entry to 100+ NYC attractions, museums, tours, and more.
 Save up to 70% off vs. paying for individual tickets at the gate.